 Find Out if Your Charlotte DWI Could be Dropped

 If an officer did not have a legal justification for pulling you over, it may be possible to have your drunk driving charge dismissed based on that lack of reasonable suspicion.
-If you have been arrested for DWI in the Charlotte metro area, contact our Mecklenburg County DWI attorneys at Browning & Long, PLLC for a free consultation to evaluate your case and assist in making this determination.
+If you have been arrested for DWI in the Charlotte metro area, contact a Mecklenburg County DWI defense attorney at Browning & Long, PLLC for a free consultation to evaluate your case and assist in making this determination.

 Related DWI Articles: